Cobalt(II,III) oxide

-Cobalt(II,III) oxide is an inorganic compound with the formula Co_{3}O_{4}.
-It is one of two well characterized cobalt oxides.
+Cobalt(II,III) oxide is an inorganic compound with the formula Co3O4.
+Along with cobalt(II) oxide, it is one of two well characterized and stable cobalt oxides.
 It is a black antiferromagnetic solid.
-As a mixed valence compound, its formula is sometimes written as Co^{II}Co^{III}_{2}O_{4} and sometimes as CoO•Co_{2}O_{3}.
+As a mixed valence compound, its formula is sometimes written as Co(2+)Co2(3+)O4 and sometimes as CoO*Co2O3.
+It occurs naturally as the rare mineral guite which is named in honor of Prof. Xiangping Gu (1964-).

 Structure

-Co_{3}O_{4} adopts the normal spinel structure, with Co^{2+} ions in tetrahedral interstices and Co^{3+} ions in the octahedral interstices of the cubic close-packed lattice of oxide anions.
+Co3O4 adopts the normal spinel structure, with Co(2+) ions in tetrahedral interstices and Co(3+) ions in the octahedral interstices of the cubic close-packed lattice of oxide anions.